tjl-dev/npass/README.md

 * Easy to add to your website.
 * Easy to add to your browser.

-nPass is built on the [Nano](https://nano.org/) cryptocurrency network - enabling fast and feeless transactions.
+nPass is built on the [Nano](https://nano.org/) cryptocurrency network, which enables fast and feeless transactions for near instant token generation.

 Visit [https://npass.dev/npass](https://npass.dev/npass) for a detailed overview and live demonstration.